“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

 But just to clarify, Fi has its perks.
 It’s only problematic when we live too much in it.

-To my fellow INFPs, you have the power to filter the world into your own ideals.
+To my fellow INFPs, you can filter the world into your own ideals.
 But, I wonder if you can also filter your own thoughts?

 Of course, you can.